Tohutson/Version-Control-Lab/README.md

        3. git push <branch>
    5. Create a pull request following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) directions

-# CoC and License
+# License

-   We chose the Contributor Covenant as our CoC because it highlights a safe and respectful environment.
-This environment is meant to promote collaboration.
-It also provides a way for users to report unacceptable behavior and outlines how people who do not follow the code of conduct can be punished.

-   We chose the MIT License because it was the least restrictive.
-We have no intent to profit off of our software and do not care if others do.
-The only thing we want to promote is collaboration.
+    This program is licensed under the MIT Copyright License, which allows users the general free-use of this code given a copyright notice is included in the work.
+We chose this license because we thought it would be valuable to research and understand the license, as it's both popular and likely to be used in our future projects.

+# Code of Conduct
+    Included is a code of conduct adapted from the Contributor Covenant.
+Like the MIT License, the contributor covenant is a popular guide for creating codes of conduct so we deemed it valuable to understand.